Last Updated On:

 1. Test Your Site

 Leveraging mobile-first indexing is all about giving your mobile site visitors the best possible experience.
 But to determine how you can do that, you need to know how mobile friendly you already are.
-To test that you can use Google’s Mobile Friendly Test and gauge that for yourself.

 Image via Mobile Friendly Test